ansys/scade-design-rules/doc/source/rules/modelling/no_operatorcalls_in_expressions.rst

-.. index:: single: No Operator Calls In Expressions
+.. index:: single: No operator calls in expressions

-No Operator Calls In Expressions
+No operator calls in expressions
 ================================

 .. rule::